ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/QuickStart/readme.md

 Get started scanning with Veracode and AWS quickly using Static + SCA Policy scan.

 Since flaws are generally not added on a day to day basis the only basic requirement is to have a SAST+SCA scan of the same artifact, built the same way, on a regular basis.
 Some developers may shift left, but if you don’t add new flaws for 3 months in an app, you probably don’t need to scan every PR.
-Gather data is critical so that we can make good decisions on where to focus efforts and balance the risk.
+Gathering data is critical so that we can make good decisions on where to focus efforts and balance the risk.

 For the Quick Start we will use a simple Python app.